 Operational surpluses in the past have resulted because we have not been able to deliver all of our capital works programme.
-The capital programme being underspent has meant we have not had to borrow as much as planned.

-Our projected debt of \$60 million ?? by June 2031 will remain at a prudent level relative to our assets and income.
+The capital programme being underspent has meant Council has not had to borrow as much as planned.
+Even though the Council is well within its debt ratios throughout the 10 years Council has indicated it would prefer the balance of debt to not exceed \$60 million as this is a more conservative and prudent level relative to the community's expectations.